The Most Dangerous Year, A Film by Vlada Knowlton

 Vlada forced herself to take off her Mama Bear hat and put on her Filmmaker hat.
 It was important for her to tell the story as objectively and factually as possible, allowing both sides of the fight to speak for themselves and in their own words.
 She believes that representing the anti-transgender rights arguments would best serve the film's audience when thinking through the issues for themselves.
 As difficult as it was, Vlada found that when defending a child's rights, life, and future, as a parent, the reservoir of fortitude is limitless.

-Host an educational screening of The Most Dangerous Year at your school as part of transgender training for staff or as a part of a transgender workshop.
+Host a virtual, one-time educational screening of The Most Dangerous Year for your school as part of online transgender training for staff or as a part of a virtual transgender workshop.
 The Most Dangerous Year film and discussion guide may incorporate well into transgender lesson plans for teachers.
-Hosting an educational screening along with your facilitated discussion is great for transgender workshop activities.
+Hosting an online, one-time educational screening along with your facilitated discussion is great for virtual transgender workshop activities.

-Contact us to request a price quote to host an educational screening of The Most Dangerous Year at your school.
+Contact us to request a price quote to host a virtual, one-time educational screening of The Most Dangerous Year for your school.

-Contact us to inquire about potentially having the filmmaker do a Skype (or in-person) Q&A after your screening!
+Contact us to inquire about having the filmmaker do a Virtual Q&A after your online screening!
+Invite the filmmaker to your schools Zoom or Meet.
 Dependent upon availability for an additional fee.

 The Most Dangerous Year Educational Screening Discussion Guide includes a summary of the film, a letter from the filmmaker, and instructions for how to use the guide and the film.
 The guide also includes an overview of the Films Themes and sample discussion questions within each theme, as well as more background information and a glossary of key terms for the educator.
 Read the Film Story Timeline.
 Learn more about Some Key Elements of the Gender and Sexual Identity Spectrums.
 Access ideas for projects to tie-in and next-steps, as well as additional resources.

-Academic Entertainment will provide a web link, username, and password for limited/timed access of the film for an educational screening on your screening date.
+Academic Entertainment will provide a web link, username, and password for limited/timed access of the film for a virtual/online educational screening on your screening date.
 Screening password will be useable for a limited time, single-use screening.
 Password will expire and is nonrenewable.

 School is required to sign an educational screening agreement and a service agreement from Academic Entertainment.

-School is required to ensure technological capability and internet connection for your screening date.
+School is required to ensure technological capability and internet connection for your virtual screening date.

 Run time: 90 minutes